SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 #### 1.1 Create and activate a new virtual environment

-Users have their own choice of how to install required packages.
-But to efficiently manage the installation packages, Anaconda is recommended.
-After installing Annocoda, it would also be an good option to use virtual environment in annocoda. `conda activate` can be used to activate a virtual environment, and then install required packages.
-If users want to exit the virtual environment, simply type `conda deactivate`.
+Users have the flexibility to choose how they install the necessary packages.
+However, for efficient package management, we recommend using Anaconda.
+Once Anaconda is installed, creating and utilizing a virtual environment within Anaconda is a wise option.
+You can activate a virtual environment with `conda activate` and proceed to install the required packages.
+If you wish to exit the virtual environment, simply type `conda deactivate`.

-#### 1.2 Install the package and other requirements
+#### 1.2  requirements

-Download and extract the source code for DESSO and move to parent directory, type following commands:

 ```
 unzip DESSO.zip